 “Education is the most powerful weapon which you can use to change the world.” -Nelson Mandela

-Shannon attended Bryant University in Providence, RI, where she received her Associates Degree in Business Administration/Accounting, and completed her undergraduate studies at St David’s Eastern University where she earned a Bachelor of Science degree in Business Administration/Marketing.
+Knowing that education was the passport to her future, Shannon attended Bryant University in Providence, RI, where she received her Associates Degree in Business Administration/Accounting.
+She completed her undergraduate studies at St David’s Eastern University where she earned a Bachelor of Science degree in Business Administration/Marketing.

 “Come in strong, or don’t come at all.”

-In 1988, Shannon Johnson embarked on a career of entrepreneurism when she started Figures & Financials, Inc., a Boston-based bookkeeping and tax service.
+In 1988 Shannon embarked on an entrepreneurial career when she launched Figures & Financials, Inc., a Boston-based bookkeeping and tax service.
 With a goal of guiding and educating small businesses on the importance of maintaining a healthy financial status, Shannon rapidly built a strong and trusting client base.
-In a period of five years, Shannon opened three additional offices located in West Roxbury, North Attleboro and Charlestown, MA and had hired 5 CPAs and support staff to handle the influx of clients due to her successful advertising campaigns.
+In a period of five years, Shannon opened three additional offices located in neighboring communities and hired five CPAs plus support staff to handle the influx of clients due to her ethical business practices and marketing campaigns.

-Shannon sold her bookkeeping and tax practice in late 1993.
-Her mother’s famous saying was, “Don’t buy it unless you need it; try not to use your own money to pay for it, but if you have to, then make sure it’s tax deductible.”
-Putting this into practice, Shannon was given the unique opportunity to purchase a struggling Dunkin’ Donuts franchise in Reading, PA, with two financial partners.
-Using her innate business acuity, Shannon was able to acquire this franchise with less than $5,000 of her own money and using her negotiation skills to motivate the owner to lower his settlement price so that she owned 49% share of the franchise.
-On her own, she quickly turned the franchise into a profitable business, and out of 80 district stores in the region, she won the franchisee “Fastest Growth Award.”
-Within the next two years, Shannon opened two other Dunkin’ Donuts satellite locations in the city before exiting the partnership in 1997.
-She had proven herself to be a turn-around professional capable of goal setting and surpassing expectations.
+Shannon sold her bookkeeping and tax practice in late 1993, and was offered a unique opportunity to purchase a struggling Dunkin’ Donuts franchise in Reading, PA with two financial partners.
+She chose to move forward with this opportunity utilizing her mother’s financial wisdom and her own innate business acuity.
+Shannon acquired the franchise with less than $5,000 of her personal money and a negotiation skillset which motivated the owner to lower his settlement price so that she would own a 49% share.
+She quickly turned the franchise into a profitable business and out of 80 district stores, won the franchisee “Fastest Growth Award.”
+Over the next two years, Shannon opened two other Dunkin’ Donuts locations in the city before exiting the partnership in 1997.
+She had proven herself to be a turn-around professional capable of strategic goal setting and a keen abililty to surpass expectations.